bitwiseworks/python-os2/Doc/library/dataclasses.rst

      def __init__(self, a: int, b: int = 0):

    :exc:`TypeError` will be raised if a field without a default value follows a field with a default value.
-This is true either when this occurs in a single class, or as a result of class inheritance.
+This is true whether this occurs in a single class, or as a result of class inheritance.

 .. function:: field(*, default=MISSING, default_factory=MISSING, repr=True, hash=None, init=True, compare=True, metadata=None)